 2.1.
-This application seeks the approval of reserved matters (layout, scale, appearance and landscaping) following the approval of outline planning permission 16/00966/OUT for access only for the erection of nine dwellings on land off St Mary's Court, Barwell.
-The scheme proposes 2 x 2/3 bedroom detached bungalows and 7 x 3 bedroom two storey detached houses.
+This application seeks the approval of reserved matters (layout, scale, appearance and landscaping) following the approval of outline planning permission 16/00966/OUT for access only for the erection of up to nine dwellings on land off St Mary's Court, Barwell.
+The amended scheme now proposes 8 new dwellings (2 x

+2/3 bedroom detached bungalows and 6 x 3 bedroom two storey detached houses).
 The layout includes two off-street parking spaces for each dwelling and a shared surface access road which is intended to be constructed to adoptable standards.
 Amended plans have been received to address access, layout and design issues identified.
+The number of units proposed has been reduced from 9 to 8 in order to seek to achieve an access road to adoptable standards.
 Re-consultation has been undertaken.